Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 analysis operators: { MTRemoveCaretOperator new.
 MTReplaceDivisionWithMultiplicationMutantOperator new.
 MTReplaceIfFalseReceiverWithTrueOperator new }
 ```

 There are a lot of operators, available by default in MuTalk.
 The table below provides a list of what the current operators do.
-If these operators are not sufficient and/or if you require domains specific mutations, one can add operators by subclassing ```MTAbstractMutantOperator``` and adding them as operators to the analysis.TODO
+If these operators are not sufficient and/or if you require domains specific mutations, one can add operators by subclassing ```MTAbstractMutantOperator``` and adding them as operators to the analysis.

 %TODO fix ?